barmalei/zebkit/src/jekyll/docs.intro.md

 Zebkit is a JavaScript framework that is supposed to be used for UI development.
 In the same time the framework provides a lot of artifacts and concepts that are abstracted from UI stuff and can be used independently:

    * __Easy OOP__.
 This this the basement for everything in zebkit: packaging, various components buildings, resource management.
    * __Zson__.
-JSON as JavaScript objects descriptive language with extended  possibility of inclusions, object instantiations and so on.
+Zson extends interpretation of standard JSON with introducing advanced possibilities such as of extra JSON inclusions, object instantiations, references support and so on.
    * __Data model package__.
 Number of classes and interfaces to represent different data models like list, tree, matrix and so on
    * __Dthen__.
-More powerful promise-like approach to make your asynchronous code plain and readable.
+Promise-like approach to make typical JS callback and asynchronous code style looking more plain, readable and controllable.
    * __Views and renders package__.
-Number of simple graphical elements to be rendered on a canvas surface.
+Number of various graphical elements ready to be rendered on a canvas surface.
    * __IO package__.
 Simple package to communicate to restful, XRPC, JRPC services.
    * and so on

 ## Choose zebkit version

 All zebkit artifacts are published on web site.
 They are applicable either for remote usage or can be downloaded and hosted in a local environment.
-The artifacts are hosted on zebkit web site follow the structure shown below:
+The artifacts are hosted on zebkit web site as follow:

 ```sh
 http://www.zebkit.org/ver        # root zebkit versions URL